What’s the ROI of Social Media Silence?

 MARCH 19, 2013

 Tweet Much has been writing over the years about how to manage comments in a blog or online community.
 PS: Join me for more blogging tips and tricks April 30th at 6PM for Blogging for Business at Pacific New Media.
 Blogging Opinion social media #Blog4BizHi automation blog Fun with Social Media policy However, recently, I was asked my opinion, so I thought I’d share it here.
-Let’s be clear: there are ALL kinds of people on the interweb so its easy to create a moderation policy built for the lowest common denominator. personally use this methodology.
+Let’s be clear: there are ALL kinds of people on the interweb so its easy to create a moderation policy built for the lowest common denominator.
+Tweet.

 What I wish more people knew about me.